AlvaroFierro/scheme-color/readme.md

 5. Click on any of the generated colors to select it.
 6. Select the color you want to copy to the clipboard.

+## Live Preview
+A live preview of this project is available at [scheme-color.pages.dev][preview-scheme-color]

 ## Technologies used

 - HTML